moonbitlang/async/src/io/README.mbt.md

 # I/O API (`@moonbitlang/async/io`)

-Asynchronous I/O primitives for MoonBit.
-This package provides fundamental abstractions for reading from and writing to various data sources, including buffering capabilities, backpressure-aware copies, and helpers that pair naturally with other MoonBit async packages such as `@async`, `@pipe`, and `@fs`.
+Asynchronous I/O abstraction for MoonBit.
+This package provides fundamental abstractions for reading from and writing to various data sources, including buffering capabilities, backpressure-aware copies, and helpers that pair naturally with other MoonBit async packages such as `@async`, `@socket`, and `@fs`.

 ## Table of Contents